naijaping/List-newest-members/readme.txt

 == Description ==

-This is a very lightweight plugin that list at lesat 5 newest members in the widget
+This is a very lightweight Buddypress plugin that list maximum 5 newest members in the widget area

 == Installation ==